Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/_pages/about.md

 Hi.
 I'm a final year undergrad honours student in Electronics and Communication Engineering at [Indian Institute of Technology, Roorkee (IIT-R)](https://www.iitr.ac.in/).

 My research interests lie in analog/mixed signal IC design for high-speed communication systems and biomedical circuits.
-I am an [IUSSTF-Viterbi'25](https://iusstf.org/iusstf-viterbi-program) scholar, and I spent my research intenrship at [ACME lab](https://acme.usc.edu/) at University of Southern California (USC), working on biomedical circuits.
+I am an [IUSSTF-Viterbi'25](https://iusstf.org/iusstf-viterbi-program) scholar, and I spent my research internship at [ACME lab](https://acme.usc.edu/) at University of Southern California (USC), working on biomedical circuits.

 My research work at IIT-Roorkee spans multiple projects in the areas of analog/mixed signal circuit design, including my final year thesis on an Ultra High Bandwidth Continuous Time $\Delta\Sigma$ ADC design.
 I've also served as a TA once for an undergrad course on Signals and Systems.